suhaslohit/SuhasLohit.github.io/_pages/publications.md

 author_profile: true
 ---

+1. Suhas Lohit and Pavan Turaga, "Learning Invariant Riemannian Geometric Representations Using Deep Nets", ICCVW: From Euclid to Riemann, 2018

-Suhas Lohit and Pavan Turaga, "Learning Invariant Riemannian Geometric Representations Using Deep Nets", ICCVW: From Euclid to Riemann, 2018
+2. Suhas Lohit and Pavan Turaga, "Learning Invariant Riemannian Geometric Representations Using Deep Nets", ICCVW: From Euclid to Riemann, 2018